ucb-cyarp/cyclopsbb-pub/baseband_rev1/performance/Performance.md

 # Cyclops Baseband PHY Performance

 The following sections describe the performance of the Cyclops Rev1 PHY under different scenarios.
-Metrics considered include the uncoded BER rate and the EVM immediatly after Symbol Timing Recovery (TR) and before the final demodulation.
+Metrics considered include the uncoded BER rate and the EVM immediately after Symbol Timing Recovery (TR) and before the final demodulation.

 Note:
  - The sweep was conducted for the entire domain of the blue (ideal) line.
 The absence of datapoints in the BER plot signifies that no bit errors were detected.
  - Before points where no errors were detected, there may be what appears to be a momentary uptick in the BER.
-This is likely due to very low error rate being difficult to estimate without longer test runs.
+This is likely due to very low error rate being difficult to estimate accuratly without longer test runs.
  - BER only includes packets that were successfully detected and where the modulation field was interpreted correctly.
 See the failure graphs for how many trials were excluded for each data point.
  - The after TR EVM is only valid when no CFO or phase offset is present.
  - The ideal EVM in these plots is a bit off at the moment, particularly for low SNR.